daniel-apolinario/microservices-graph/EXPERIMENT.md

 ## Research Summary

 This experiment was performed as part of a Software Engineering research project.
 The research project aims to develop a method for monitoring the evolution of coupling metrics for microservice-based architectures (MSAs), assuming it can support software engineers on improving software maintainability.
-For this, we select a subset of metrics for MSA found in the research literature \cite{Bogner}.
+For this, we select a subset of metrics for MSA found in the research literature [[1]](#1).

 ### Coupling Metrics